fma91/BioProTool/README.md

  # Errors
  This tool is error prone but it works for teaching porposes.
  No spaces are allowed into the cells that ask for a number.
- Each time you get a misstake, tha app will close itself.
+ Each time you get a misstake, tha app will close by itself.
 The most frequent reasson is an invalid character at the cell number (like tab or space) or an invalid substrate.